Saturday, October 19, 2024

 The story...

-Yesterday, I participated in a meeting with fourteen other men - we were focused on topics that were important to us all.
+I participated in a meeting with fourteen other men - we were focused on topics that were important to us all.
 Each of us were group leaders who would later facilitate similar discussions with our own groups.
-There were expectations that we engage in conversation to share and learn from each other and to further prepare for leading our own groups.
-In the past, I felt a strong desire to share what was on my mind.
+There were expectations that we engage in conversation to share and learn from each other as we prepared for leading our own groups.
+In the past, I often felt a strong desire to share what was on my mind.
 The noble motives for my sharing may have been: edifying others; redirecting conversation to what I thought was more important; identifying logical, practical or factual flaws; or to behave like a "good" group member.

-Yesterday, I listened well and recorded helpful learnings and observations that might work into my own group's topical conversation.
-I didn't speak up at all and felt peaceful and content within the full meeting.
+That day; I listened more and recorded helpful learnings and observations that worked their way into my own group's topical conversation.
+I didn't speak up much and felt peaceful and content within the full meeting.
 I think that my self might've been quietly riding in the back seat and that the real me, and my faith in God, were up front driving the car.
 I was content and thankful for my compadres.

-My "self" seemed to be quietly riding in the back seat.
+My self seemed to be quietly riding in the back seat.
 He likes to be: proud, accepted, admired; and the focus of attention - even at the expense of others.
-The self I've been gifted with is a competitor who's working to expand what is his with hopes of being safe, secure, and admired by others - indispensable.
+The self I've been gifted with seems to be a competitor.
+One who's working to expand what is his with hopes of being safe, secure, and admired by others - indispensable.
 Self tends to live in an imaginary world where he's the main character - the most important one.
 Kinda like a little "god."
 Ugh...

-Maslow's five hierarchy of needs suggests that each self's goal is to be "self actualized."
+Maslow's five hierarchy of needs suggests that each self's goal is to be self actualized.
 A world where everyone's a winner and there are no losers.
-Human history seems to read as a long saga of pain and anguish fueled by selfish "selves" who war against each other trying to fulfill their grandiose sense of "self" - to be self actualized.
-To place their community at a privileged level in accordance to their higher-order view of self.
-Their self aims to be elevated to a higher level, a sort of "god' whereby the community is enriched and "self' is celebrated and greatly appreciated.
+Human history seems to read as a long saga of pain and anguish fueled by selfish selves who war against each other trying to fulfill their grandiose sense of self.
+Their self aims to be elevated to a higher level, a sort of "god' whereby the community is enriched and self' is celebrated and greatly appreciated.
 Maybe it's a sort of illusive love that we secretly crave?

 Maslow's hierarchy of needs with an additional level?